Eyelid Surgery – Upper and Lower Blepharoplasty in Melbourne by Dr Richard Maxwell

-Because our eyes are such focal points, you are likely to feel that sagging eyelids leaves you looking:
+Because our eyes are such a feature of our face, you are likely to feel that sagging eyelids leaves you looking tired

 This is particularly true of the upper eyelids in relation to Facial Ageing perceptions.
 Research indicates that having drooping eyelids significantly increases the perception of ageing of the face.